dbca-wa/wastd/docs/business_analysts.rst

 IT process Turtle track and nest data curation
 ----------------------------------------------
-The same processes as described in turtle strandings apply.
+The same processes as described in turtle strandings apply to tracks and nest data.

 IT process Legacy data ETL
 --------------------------